Mines in wake of Russian retreat keep Kyiv unsafe: Zelenskyy | Law-Order

 - Country:

-Retreating Russian troops have been creating a "catastrophic'' situation for civilians by leaving mines around homes, abandoned equipment and "even the bodies of those killed'', as they pull back from Ukraine's capital region, President Volodymyr Zelenskyy warned on Saturday.
+As Russian forces pull back from Ukraine's capital region, retreating troops are creating a "catastrophic'' situation for civilians by leaving mines around homes, abandoned equipment and "even the bodies of those killed'', President Volodymyr Zelenskyy warned on Saturday.

-Ukraine and its Western allies reported mounting evidence of Russia withdrawing its forces from around Kyiv and building up troop strength in eastern region of the war-torn country.
+Ukraine and its Western allies reported mounting evidence of Russia withdrawing its forces from around Kyiv and building up troop strength in eastern Ukraine.

 Ukrainian fighters reclaimed several areas near the capital after forcing the Russians out or moving in after them, officials said.